dustinfaulkner/scripts/README.md

  A list of scripts I keep to use on my Linux systems

- -1. sambashare.sh -runs on @reboot in chron to start my samba shares from my nas
+ -1. sambamount.sh -runs on @reboot in chron to start my samba shares from my nas